ooddle

 Common Pitfalls

 Skipping the boring parts.
 The morning breathing feels like nothing for the first three weeks.
 The strength sessions feel slow.
 The wind-down feels like wasted time.
 The benefits emerge in months, not days.
-Skipping the boring parts skips the entire benefit.
+Skipping the boring parts skips the entire benefit, because the practice is the cumulative effect rather than any single session.

 Travel collapse.
 Travel destroys the protocol if you let it.
 Build the minimum viable version: morning breathing, one walk, one meal that includes real protein, one early bedtime.
 Five minutes of structure on the road beats giving up entirely.